MetOffice/ai_data_readiness/docs/README.md

 Readiness Matrix (2020): What is AI-Ready Open Data?
 NOAA.
 Online resource. https://www.star.nesdis.noaa.gov/star/documents/meetings/2020AI/presentations/202010/20201022_Christensen.pdf

-### Why Assessing Dataset Readiness fo AI is important:
+### Why assessing dataset readiness for AI is important:
 1.	**Ensures Data Usability**
   * Weather and climate datasets can be complex, with variations in formats, resolutions, temporal frequencies, and spatial coverage.
 Assessing datasets ensures that they are in a usable format for machine learning models.
   * For example, raw weather station data might have missing timestamps, outlier values, instrument bias or inconsistent units that need to be standardized before being useful for ML.